Augmentations and link group representations: Properties of the augmentation representation

 Following these arguments, the assertion in the proposition reduces to show that for any generating meridian $m_t$, there exists a rank $1$ subspace $U_t\subset V_\epsilon$ such that

 Recall the formula in (\ref{MeridianAction}), $\rho_\epsilon(m_t) R_j = R_i - \epsilon({p}_t^{-1}\cdot p_j) R_t$.
 We take $U_t = \textrm{Span}_k\{R_t\}$, then

 We prove the desired result. \end{proof}

 \begin{rmk} Microlocally simple knot group representations are called ``KCH representations'' or ``unipotent KCH representations'' in earlier papers \cite{Ng4,Co, Ga2}.
 We stop using these names for two reasons.
-First, the abbreviation ``KCH'' as an prefix of the representation emphasizes more on contact topology and its relation to sheaf theory, instead of the property of the representation itself.
+First, the abbreviation ``KCH'' as a prefix of the representation emphasizes more on contact topology and its relation to sheaf theory, instead of the property of the representation itself.
 It is more revealing to borrow the notion of simpleness from microlocal sheaf theory.
-For the second reason, it is a locally property whether a meridian action is diagonalizable or unipotent.
-When we work with links, the previous naming system fails to generalize in a concise way when meridians of different components act differently.
-On the other hand, the word ``microlocal'' has a good implication that one should consider the local behaviors separately for each component of the link. \end{rmk}
+Second, it is a locally property whether a meridian action is diagonalizable or unipotent.
+When we work with links, the previous naming system fails to generalize in a concise way when meridians from different link components act differently.
+On the other hand, the word ``microlocal'' implies to consider each component separately. \end{rmk}

+\begin{rmk} We answer an interesting question from Emmanuel Giroux.
+Consider the rank $1$ trivial representation of the link group.
+It is microlocally simple, but does not come from an augmentation.
+Indeed, if the action of any loop is trivial, in particular the action of any meridian generator is trivial, then augmented values of standard cords must all vanish (by \eqref{MeridianAction1}).
+As a consequence, there must be $V_\epsilon =\{0\}$ and the augmentation representation is a zero representation, not the rank $1$ trivial representation.